ESLAMYASSER-1/SERVIA---Enterprise-AI-Customer-Experience-Platform-LLMs-RAG-SaaS-/README.md

 0) chunks schema for mongoDB
 0) chunk Model to handle chunks
 0) - end of adding chunks to database
+0) - start embedding and LLM services
-0) - create LLM_Interface to be absract interface for embedding and generation models interfaces
+0) create LLM_Interface to be absract interface for embedding and generation models interfaces
+0) add Weaviate client connection to the app
+0) create weaviate schema
+0) create weaviate provider
-0)
+0) create vectorDB service
+0) .....cont make service inialization method to run verctorDB all service in one place

 ### NonTechnical
 1) creating file structure and environment using MVC pattern